|

-The Group did not record any profit of the JV in the period, compared to a profit of HK$12,635,773,000 in the last period, which arose primarily from the initial recognition of a one-off fair value gain on a piece of land distributed to the Group by the JV.
+The Group did not record any share of profit from the JV during the year.
+The recognition of a profit of HK$12,635,773,000 in last year was a one-off fair value gain on a piece of land distributed to the Group by the JV.

 Business Review

-In the period, the Group’s overall revenue was derived from its property rental segment, primarily from its investment properties in mainland China and was denominated in RMB, whereas segment results of the Group were derived from segments of property rental from its investment properties and property development in mainland China.
-The performance of the Group’s rental segment was adversely affected by the decrease in rental income and the fair value of investment properties owing to ongoing depressed market sentiment of the property sector.
+In the year under review, the overall revenue and segment results of the Group were derived from segment of property rental (the revenue of which was denominated in RMB) principally from its investment properties in Chinese Mainland, whereas segment results of the Group were derived from segments of property rental from its investment properties and property development in Chinese Mainland.
+The performance of rental segment of the Group was adversely affected by the prolonged downturn of the property market, leading to reduced rental income and the downward pressure in fair value of investment properties as compared with those of the last year.

 Beijing